 Unlike face-to-face or phone interactions, nonverbal cues are impossible to recognize in written communication.
 You can come across as rude or overly authoritative if you’re a direct person.
 That’s why direct written communication is suitable for task-oriented or instructive messages.
 There’s little chance of offending someone when explaining how to do something.

-Indirect communicators already use polite speech.
-So, the language they use in written communication makes up for the loss of non-verbal cues.
-Since the goal of this communication style is to avoid giving offense or creating conflict, it’s best suited to write messages that require empathy.
+Indirect communicators already use polite language.
+So the language they use in written communication compensates for the loss of non-verbal cues.
+Since this style of communication aims to avoid offending or creating conflict, it’s best suited to writing messages that require empathy to be understood.
+In writing, the extra courtesy often makes all the difference in maintaining relationships and showing respect.

 Important channels of direct communication at work